 For obvious reasons, you’re going to need some extra clothes.
 Don’t forget to pack socks, underwear, T-shirts, pants, maybe one or two hoodies.
 Now, even though it’s still summer, it would be a good idea to pack some fleece jackets.
 The nights can get chilly, especially if you plan on hiking and it’s kind of wasteful to keep the engine running through the night just because you forget to bring a warm jacket.
 In this article, there is a comprehensive and throughout packing list for a campervan trip you can check.

 Bring along some baby wipes, a bottle of shampoo, one bar of soap, toothbrushes, and deodorant.
+Make sure they are as biodegradable and eco-friendly as possible.

 Pack things you can cook over an open fire/gas stove, like sweet corn, bell peppers, beetroot, and potatoes.
 If your campervan has a minifridge or cooler, you could also bring along some lean meat to make a couple of steaks.
 Don’t overcomplicate things by bringing a rice cooker or a professional grill.
 In the wild, beauty lies in simplicity.